A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 \subsection{(RQ3) What research methodologies and PM methods and tools are used?}

-In Table \ref{tab:pmtools}, there is a summary of the PM strategies followed, indicating the type of PM: Discovery (D), Conformance checking (C), and Extension (E).
-The primary type is discovery since most works tend to discover student trajectories (control-flow perspective).
-Few works also focus on the time perspective when considering enhancement \citep{2_Anuwatvisit,4_Mykola,12_Caballero,17_Martinez}, e.g., bottleneck analysis, and only one paper \citep{24_Awatef} considers the organizational perspective to provide recommendations.
+Table \ref{tab:summaryTools} provides a comparative view of process mining methods, tools, and algorithms used across the primary studies.
+Each entry includes the study's title and the information explicitly provided concerning the methodology followed for the case study analysis (if applicable), the tool the authors developed (if applicable), and the base tools and discovery algorithms used.

 As tangible results of the works, most of them provide real-world application examples by taking historical information from universities and consulting companies supporting software systems.
 From a methodological perspective, since 2019, some works have started using the PM\textsuperscript{2} \citep{PM2} methodology to guide the execution of their PM projects; before that, only a few works described using an ad hoc methodology.
+Although a methodology exists, the case studies do not always follow a systematic approach, and the methodology is not tailored for application in the specific context.

 Only some works define comprehensive tools supporting curricular mining initiatives.
 In \citep{4_Mykola}, the authors envision CurriM, a tool covering many PM actions about curricular models.
-Moreover, in \citep{22_Wagner}, the authors describe an approach and tool to support individualized study planning and monitoring using campus management system data and study program models.
-In this case, the StudyBuddy tool provides a planning tool for students, while the BuddyAnalytics provides an analytics dashboard for program designers.
+Moreover, in \citep{22_Wagner,Roepke24}, the authors describe an approach and tool to support individualized study planning and monitoring using campus management system data and study program models.
+In this case, the StudyBuddy tool provides a planning tool for students, while the BuddyAnalytics offers an analytics dashboard for program designers.
 Unfortunately, none of these tools are available.
-However, the project described in \citep{22_Wagner} is ongoing.
+However, the project described in \citep{22_Wagner,Roepke24} is ongoing.
 Other works also refer to unavailable developed tools supporting their specific analysis.